marianavif/notes-archive/java-notes.md

 ***public access***: can be accessed indiscriminately within any class.

 ***polymorphism***: capacity of an object of acquiring multiple forms.
 It occurs due to inheritance: when a class is extended, it does not lose compatibility with its super class.
 The opposite is not true though: an object of the super class is not compatible with its subclasses.

+***unchecked exceptions***: exceptions used to model unworkable failures.
+They don't need to be declared nor treated.
+To create a class which models an unchecked exception, one must extend the Error class or RuntimeException class.
+This type of exception is not verified by the compiler.

 ### Reserved words in Java